How To Define Your Target Market in 7 Steps

 Know Your Existing Customers

-If you’re already generating a profit in your business, that means you have immediate access to your target audience.
-After all, since your present clients have already purchased with you, you can reasonably assume they convert.
+If you’re already generating a profit in your business, you have immediate access to your target customer.
+After all, since your present clients have already purchased from you, you can reasonably assume they will convert.

 You may target more people similar to your current clientele with your marketing strategy once you recognize them.
 Examine your customer base for any patterns in their characteristics, such as demographic or psychographic data like: